 That is because these modern-day speech recognition software suites don’t rely on the end user’s device for processing.
 Instead, they live on the cloud with its massive resources and computational power.

 As such, today’s speech recognition technologies can process phrases, sentences, and even entire paragraphs at a time to deliver the most favorable solution within the context of the said phrase, sentence, or paragraph.
+This is especially helpful if you’re working on your book and want to self-publish it.

 However, that does not mean that speech recognition technologies have stopped evolving.
 On the contrary, they will keep on improving as computers become faster.